 Let’s be clear—these numbers aren’t great.
 In fact, if you check out our guide to the best and worst test centres in 2017/18, you’ll notice that Yeading sits dead last—not just in London, but in the entire country.
 However, there are some caveats here.
 First off, the test centre is quite new, with the first tests taking place here in late 2017.
-Secondly, 2017/18 saw Yeading playing host to only a very small number of practical tests.
+Secondly, from 2017, Yeading played host to only a very small number of practical tests.
 As such, these numbers may not be too instructive.

 We wouldn’t concentrate on pass rates too much.
 Whilst they’re fun to look at, they’re not going to have an impact on your test result.
 Even if you headed to the test centre with the best pass rate, it’s your performance on the day that will skew your result—not the average pass rate.

 Before you know it, your driving lessons will have flown by and you’ll have one final hurdle standing in your way of becoming a fully qualified driver: the practical test.
 You've not got much to do in terms of preparation—you just need to make sure you get to Yeading 10 minutes early with your provisional licence.
 The structure of your test will then be as follows: